-- 1. It is recommended that each player must play at least three innings on defense per game, and is recommended that all substitutes should enter the game at or before the beginning of the fourth inning or 30 minutes, whichever comes first. - If any player does not play for disciplinary reasons or if she or he is unwilling or unable to play half of a match, it is the responsibility of the coach to notify the field supervisor.
+- 1. It is recommended that each player should play at least three innings on defense per game, and recommended that all substitutes (who have not been in the game) enter the game at or before the fourth inning or after thirty (30) minutes of time has expired, whichever occurs first. - If any player does not play for disciplinary reasons or if she or he is unwilling or unable to play half of a match, it is the responsibility of the coach to notify the field supervisor.
 Coaches not playing their players the required time will receive:

-1st offense: Verbal warning 2nd offense: Written warning
+1st offense: Verbal warning

+2nd offense: Written warning